- »New Jersey Sues Justice Dept. over Online Poker

-New Jersey Sues Justice Department over Online Poker
+New Jersey Sues Justice Dept. over Online Poker

 The New Jersey Attorney General’s Office filed a lawsuit against the U.S. Department of Justice based on delays in Freedom of Information Act (FOIA) requests involving online gambling policies.
 The 2019 DOJ Opinion announced a new opinion in January on whether online poker and online casinos should be banned under the 1961 Wire Act.

 New Jersey Attorney General Gurbir Grewal announced the lawsuit in a press release.
 Gurbir said the US Department of Justice “has violated the Freedom of Information Act (FOIA) by failing to provide answers in response to New Jersey’s demand for any documents linking DOJ’s recent crackdown on state-sanctioned online gaming to the lobbying efforts of casino magnate Sheldon Adelson.”

 Shortly after the DOJ opinion, the Wall Street Journal published allegations (paywall) that Sheldon Adelson was involved in decision making.
 The WSJ pointed out that the DOJ opinion mirrored language used by Adelson lobbyists on online poker.

 Gurbir Grewal penned a letter to AG William Barr and Deputy AG Rod Rosenstein expressing his dismay at the new decision.
 Gurbir also asked for documents the DOJ used to form their opinion.

 At the time, gaming media pointed out that the WSF report informed Gurbir Grewal’s requests.
 He wanted to prove whether Sheldon Adelson’s lobbyists helped write the DOJ opinion, or at least influenced the decision to an inappropriate level.